altjz/NUC8I5BEH-EFI/README_EN.md

 fn=".`date +%s`" && sudo mv /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu$fn && sudo touch /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu
 ```

-2. ~~OS can't be waken by Bluetooth~~

-3. HandOff Airdrop Not Working at all, Intel Wifi Driver using Ethernet actually.
+2. HandOff Airdrop Not Working at all, Intel Wifi Driver using Ethernet actually.

-4. Network Monitoring (iStats Menu) Download Speed awalys be 0, Solution Please reference this issue [网速监控下载速度一直是0](https://github.com/OpenIntelWireless/itlwm/issues/172)
+3. Network Monitoring (iStats Menu) Download Speed awalys be 0, Solution Please reference this issue [网速监控下载速度一直是0](https://github.com/OpenIntelWireless/itlwm/issues/172)

-5. Not working on Bluetooth Low Energy 4.0 (Not working with my mouse Logitech Master 2s)
+4. Not working on Bluetooth Low Energy 4.0 (Logitech Master 2s)

 ## Supplyment

 - Wifi: Thanks to [itlwm](https://github.com/OpenIntelWireless/itlwm)，Now we can use the internal Wifi, Please Download the GUI WIFI [HeliPort](https://github.com/OpenIntelWireless/HeliPort), And Please remember enable the Wifi/Bluetooth in BIOS
 - SerialNumber: Please modify your Serial Number，you could use Clover Configurator to generate a new one.
 - NUC8I7BEx: CPU is the only difference, I suppose this should work.
-- Thunderbolt3：unkown, I don't have any Thunderbolt 3 device (My monitor using Type-C DP not Thunderbolt)

 ## References